 Number of servers: N/A | Server locations: 44 | IP addresses: N/A | Maximum devices supported: 5

 Buffered VPN doesn’t specify an exact server count, but it does offer servers spread across 45 countries, which represents a good level of global coverage.
 And you needn’t worry about performance, particularly when it comes to those important upload speeds and ping times, which we found to be particularly impressive in our testing.
 Download speeds weren’t quite so fast, though.

-Buffered has clients for Windows, Mac, Android (although there’s no iOS app), and even Ubuntu.
+Buffered has clients for Windows, Mac, Android and iOS.
 It’s easy to get up and running – a few clicks and you’re set.
 This is also a strong VPN in terms of security and privacy.
 You get 256-bit encryption, OpenVPN support, a NAT firewall, and zero internet activity logs are kept.